steveworsley/omg/src/posts/notes-home-brewing-front-end-culture.md

 * Getting other engineers recognise the work going into front-end and to respect that building UI and UX is a completely different skill set.
 * What does full-stack even mean now?
 Every single layer of the stack has increased in depth and complexity.
 * What even is front-end?
 Front of the front-end, back of the front-end.
 Where do you start?
 * The range of work to be done across the front-end can be restricted by job roles and expectations.
-"Oh, you're front-end engineer then you just do Javascript.".
+"Oh, you're a front-end engineer then you just do Javascript.".
 There's almost not enough roles and titles to cater for the different types of work involved.
 Are you closer to APIs or Design?

 - - -